steveschnepp/blog.pwkf.org/_posts/2022-09-18-always-optimize-for-dummies.md

 smaller costs.
 Happier Management.

 Also, let's face it, seniors devs can be very performant, but most of them are not that flexible anymore.
-The vast majory do come with their habits, which enables them to leverage their performance, but unfortunatly quickly ends up as a tech patchwork.
+The vast majority do come with their habits, which enables them to leverage their performance, but unfortunately quickly ends up as a tech patchwork.
 Only very few, super awesome ones, are *blending in*.
 They tend to follow the existing code patterns, changing it only when it makes absolute no sense.
 And even then, in a global & coherent manner.

-It is not really a popular opinion, but that's exactly one of the reasons why the whole industry is moving towards "locode/nocode" solutions : To be able to quickly onboard junior devs.
+It is not really a popular opinion, but that's exactly one of the reasons why the whole industry is moving towards "low-code/no-code" solutions : To be able to quickly onboard junior devs.

 A nice side effect is that, as junior devs don't have much technical baggage,